Variational solutions to the total variation flow on metric measure spaces: De Giorgi lemma

 \section{De Giorgi lemma}

 This short section is devoted to prove that functions in a parabolic De Giorgi class are bounded from below.
-We apply the following standard iteration lemma in the proof, see \cite[Lemma 5.1]{dbgv}. \begin{lemma} Let $(Y_{n})_{n\in\N_0}$ be a sequence of positive numbers, satisfying the inequalities
+We apply the following standard iteration lemma in the proof, see \cite[Lemma 5.1]{dbgv}. \begin{lemma} Let $(Y_{n})_{n\in\N_0}$ be a sequence of positive numbers that satisfies

 where $C, b>1$ and $\alpha>0$ are given numbers.
 If $Y_{0}\leq C^{-1/\alpha}b^{-1/\alpha^{2}}$, then $Y_{n}\rightarrow0$ as $n\rightarrow\infty$. \end{lemma}

 Let $\rho, \theta>0$ be such that $Q^{-}_{\rho, \theta}(x_{0},t_{0})\subset\Omega_{T}$ and let